klyd3r/halite/README.md

 This is my submission for the halite-2 AI programming competition (http://halite.io).
 My first ever project coding in Python, and I'm really thankful to have had such a fun project to work on.
 Special thanks to ewirkerman's BotThoughtViewer, which helped a lot in the initial debugging phases.

 # background
 I'm an avid gamer, having played numerous RTSes (StarCraft/C&C series/Dota) growing up and am pretty familiar with general RTS strategy and concepts.
-I also have a some programming experience from school/work experiences, and wanted to use this as a way to write an entire project by myself and learn as much as I could along the way.
+I also have some programming experience from school/work experiences, and wanted to use this as a way to write an entire project by myself and learn as much as I could along the way.

 # overview
 I took the approach of programming a generic RTS AI, where I broke down the components into micro-management strategies and overall macro-strategies.
 Macro-decisions would bring a ship close to an objective, and once it's close enough the micro-decisions would take over and decide what action that particular ship would take.